Djolpa McKenzie

 Paul Djolpa McKenzie is a musician and educator from Maningrida, Australia in the Arnhem Land.

 McKenzie is a VET teacher at Maningrida Community Education Centre.
-In 2008 he got a Deadly Award for Outstanding Achievement in Aboriginal and Torres Strait Islander Education.
+In 2008 he received a Deadly Award for Outstanding Achievement in Aboriginal and Torres Strait Islander Education.

 McKenzie fronts Wild Water, a band which plays a mix of reggae, rock, dub and funk.
-He sing in Brarra, Kriol and English.
+He sings in Brarra, Kriol and English.
 Wild Water has toured nationally And released two albums, Baltpa (1996) and Rrawa (2007).

 McKenzie was a part of The Black Arm Band, performing in their Hidden Republic and dirtsong shows.